-There’s more to it than just knowing his shapes, though.
+There’s more to it than just knowing their shapes, though.
 As every dance movie from Strictly Ballroom to Harry Potter and the Goblet of Fire knows, learning to waltz involves a lot of counting.
-Luckily, he won’t have to be able to count higher than up to three – he’ll just need to be able to count to three over and over and over again.
-Unfortunately, counting is probably going to set his dancing timeline back a little.
+Luckily, they won’t have to be able to count higher than up to three – they'll just need to be able to count to three over and over and over again.
+Unfortunately, counting is probably going to set their dancing timeline back a little.
 Toddlers can start learning to repeat numbers by rote, “counting” as high as ten by the time they’re 2 years old or so, but most of them don’t start to make the connection about what those numbers mean for a while yet.
 Many toddlers can start to conceptualize counting, and what numbers actually mean, all the way up to number four by the time they’re around 4 years old.

 The toddler waltz: physical skills

 Well, Baby probably already has the first physical skill they'll need – by now, there’s a good chance they took their first steps a little while ago, and they may even be walking like an old pro by now.
 But is they ready to start taking steps backwards?
 Whether your little waltzer is leading or following, they're going to need to be able to take a step backwards at some point, and most toddlers learn to walk backwards some time between 16 and 18 months old.
 Baby may be there, or they may just be getting close, but they could probably use a little extra practice before they start trying to set it to music.

 Speaking of music, Baby has had the ability to start trying to move to the beat of music pretty much since they were born, and the more they practice dancing, climbing, running around, and other types of active play, the stronger and more coordinated they get, so they are only getting more and more on-beat as they grow.